Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

 \subsection{Financial Reports}

 The financial report is a formal document that presents a company’s financial activities, performance, management discussion, and audited financial statements.
 The frequently-used financial reports include filings (e.g., 10-K, 10-Q, DEF-14A, 8-K) required by the U.S. Securities and Exchange Commission (SEC), company-issued documents for stakeholders (e.g., earnings releases and annual reports), and third-party analysis reports such as Zacks reports and sell-side broker reports.
 These reports differ in their publication frequency, publisher, and areas of emphasis.

 A summary of these financial reports is provided in Table~\ref{tab:financial_reports}.
 Market participants can access various financial reports from different companies based on their specific needs.
 These reports enable investors to evaluate a company's status and identify broader market trends.
 Additionally, these financial reports are monitored by government and regulatory agencies to ensure fairness in trading and other financial activities.
+Recently, on the FinanceBench dataset \cite{islam2023financebench}, GPT-4 model incorrectly answered or refused to answer 81\% of questions.